Microsoft Edge Privacy Whitepaper

 To help resolve URL typos in the address bar that result in a website error, Microsoft Edge may recommend a corrected URL.
 When a website navigation error occurs, Microsoft Edge sends the domain of the web address to the Microsoft service to suggest a corrected URL.
 Microsoft Edge does not include identifiers or tokens with the domain.
-If the service finds a suggestion, it will return the suggested URL.
+If the service finds a suggestion, it returns the suggested URL.
 Microsoft stores the incorrect domain and suggested domain to help improve the service.
-To help you navigate to the correct sites, this feature is turned on by default.
-To turn off this feature, go to edge://settings/privacy and turn off Suggest similar sites when a website can’t be found.
+To help you navigate to the correct sites, the feature is turned on by default.
+To turn off the feature, go to

-Signing in to Microsoft Edge with a Microsoft account allows you to sync your browsing data across all your signed-in versions of Microsoft Edge.
-You can sync your favorites, settings, form fill data (addresses and more), and passwords.
-You must allow permission to turn on sync in Microsoft Edge, and each synced data type can be turned on or off individually.
-Deleting or modifications to favorites, and other data types from one signed-in version of Microsoft Edge will sync to all other signed-in versions of Microsoft Edge where sync is turned on.
-Sync configurations can be managed from edge://settings/profiles/sync.
+Signing into Microsoft Edge with a Microsoft account allows you to sync your browsing data across all your signed-in versions of Microsoft Edge.
+You may sync your favorites, settings, form fill data (addresses and more), passwords, extensions, and collections.
+You must allow permission to turn on sync in Microsoft Edge, and each synced data type may be turned on or off individually.
+Favorites includes any tabs you previously set aside in the legacy version of Microsoft Edge, which sync along with the rest of your favorites.
+Deleted or modified favorites or other data from one signed-in version of Microsoft Edge sync to all other signed-in versions of Microsoft Edge where sync is turned on.
+To manage sync configurations, go to

-For sync to function, there is additional device connectivity and config data such as name of your device, make and model, necessary to provide the sync experience.
-This data can be deleted from the Microsoft device dashboard.
-You can manage synced favorites from edge://favorites.
-All other data types can be managed from your Microsoft Edge profile settings at edge://settings/profiles.
+For sync to function, additional device connectivity and configuration data necessary to provide the sync experience, such as the name of your device, make and model, is sent.
+The data may be deleted from the Microsoft device dashboard.
+To manage your synced favorites, go to

 All synced data is encrypted in transit over HTTPS when transferred between the browser and Microsoft servers.
 The synced data is also stored in an encrypted state in Microsoft servers.
 Sensitive data types such as addresses and passwords are further encrypted on the device before being synced.
-If you’re using a work account, all data types are further encrypted before being synced using Microsoft Information Protection.
-All other synced data types will be stored until you delete the data, the account is deleted, or the account becomes inactive.
-An account ID is attached to all synced data—this is necessary to perform sync across multiple devices.
+If you are using a work or school account, all data types are further encrypted before being synced using Microsoft Information Protection.
+All other synced data types are stored until you delete the data, the account is deleted, or the account becomes inactive.
+An account ID is attached to all synced data, as the ID is necessary to perform sync across multiple devices.

-InPrivate and Guest mode browsing data doesn’t sync to your Microsoft account.
-However, favorites created during InPrivate sessions will be synced across your signed-in versions of Microsoft Edge where sync is turned on.
+InPrivate and Guest mode browsing data does not sync to your Microsoft account.
+However, favorites created during InPrivate sessions are synced across your signed-in versions of Microsoft Edge where sync is turned on.

-You can turn off list updates via the group policy: Enable component updates in Microsoft Edge.
+You may turn off list updates using the following group policy, Enable component updates in Microsoft Edge.

-In Microsoft Edge, you can browse the web and translate webpages into a language of your choice.
-The built-in translation feature uses a service on your device that takes random portions of a webpage to detect the original language.
-If the detected language is not one of your default languages, Microsoft Edge will offer to translate the webpage to your displayed language or another language you choose.
-Microsoft Edge will not translate a webpage without your permission.
-You can also translate a webpage by right-clicking the page and selecting Translate.
-To translate the webpage, Microsoft Edge sends the content of the page and a randomly generated token to the Microsoft Azure translation service over a secure SSL connection.
-The content of the page is not stored for any purposes.
-To stop Microsoft Edge from offering to translate webpages, go to edge://settings/ languages and turn off Offer to translate pages that aren’t in a language you read.
+In Microsoft Edge, you may browse the web and translate webpages into a language of your choice.
+The built-in translation feature uses a service on your device that samples random portions of a webpage to detect the original language.
+If the detected language is not one of your default languages, Microsoft Edge offers to translate the webpage to your displayed language or another language you choose.
+Microsoft Edge does not translate a webpage without your permission.
+You may also translate a webpage by right-clicking the page and selecting Translate.
+To translate the webpage, Microsoft Edge sends the content of the page and a randomly generated token to the Microsoft Azure translation service over a secure HTTPS connection.
+The content of the page is not stored for any purpose.
+To stop Microsoft Edge from offering to translate webpages, go to

 Web apps and Pinned sites